-I am broadly interested in understanding how consumers and organizations (businesses or government) interact in new technology mediated environment.
-My research inquiries fall under three areas.
+I am broadly interested in understanding how consumers and organizations (businesses or government) interact in the new technology-mediated environment.
+My research inquiries fall into three areas.

 Multichannel customer behavior

-The rapid growth in new technology enabled channels (such as telephone, web, and mobile based channels), offers firms tremendous opportunities to connect with its customers.
-However, availability of multiple channels has made customers omnichannel (customers use multiple channels to complete their interaction with the firm), and thus made management of its multichannel operations extremely challenging.
+The rapid growth in new technology-enabled channels (such as telephone, web, and mobile-based channels), offers firms tremendous opportunities to connect with its customers.
+However, the availability of multiple channels has made customers omnichannel (customers use multiple channels to complete their interaction with the firm), and thus made the management of its multichannel operations extremely challenging.
 In my research, I have conducted several field studies to answer questions, such as: How customers fulfill different needs at different stages (pre-sales, sales, and post-sales) of their interaction via different channels of the firm?
-How do customers’ needs vary with the types of products/services (such as higher need of physical evaluation for high-touch products)?
-How capabilities of different channels are better suited for fulfilling specific needs of customers?
+How do customers’ needs vary with the types of products/services (such as a higher need for physical evaluation for high-touch products)?
+How the capabilities of different channels are better suited for fulfilling the specific needs of customers?

 - Kumar, A., R. Telang.
 (2011) “Product Customization and Customer Service Costs: An Empirical Analysis.”
 Manufacturing and Service Operations Management, 13(3), Summer 2011, 347-360.

 - Kumar, A., R. Telang.
 (2012) “Does Web Reduce Customer Service Cost?
 Empirical Evidence from a Call Center, “Information Systems Research, 23(3), 721-737.

 - Kumar, A., R. Telang, M. D. Smith (2014).
 “Information Discovery and the Long Tail of Motion Picture Content” Management Information Systems Quarterly, 38(4), 1057-1078.